eugene12345678/Phase-1-Project/README.md

     npm install -g json-server
     ```

-3. **Start JSON Server**
+3. **Run JSON Server**

     ```bash
     json-server --watch db.json
     ```

     This will start the JSON Server and watch the `db.json` file for changes.
-The server will run on `http://localhost:3000`.
+The server will run on `http://localhost:3000/cars`.

 4. **Open index.html in your browser**: